davidpatto/consentuaBlog/_posts/2012-02-07-example-content.md

 <div class="message">
   Howdy!
-This is an example blog post that shows several types of HTML content supported in this theme.
+This is an example blog post that shows several types of HTML content supported in this blog.
 </div>

 ----